hyperledger/aries-rfcs/concepts/0017-attachments/README.md

 There are multiple ways to include content in an attachment.
 Only one method should be used per attachment.

-#### base64
+#### base64url

 This content encoding is an obvious choice for any content different than JSON.
 You can embed content of any type using this method.
 Examples are plentiful throughout the document.
 Note that this encoding is always [base64url encoding, not plain base64](https://tools.ietf.org/html/rfc4648#section-5), and that padding is not required.
+When decoding, all Aries software should accept content that is base64 or base64url encoded, padded or unpadded.

 #### json